Why choose Digital Photography Portfolio?

-Week two will begin with an introduction to lighting on location and lead on to a series of guided assignments in the LCC studios where your group will be taught how to execute a photographic vision via brainstorms and mood-boards before getting expert practical advice on how to use a top end photo studio.
+Week two will begin with an introduction to lighting on location and lead on to a series of guided assignments in the LCC studios.
+Here, your group will be taught how to execute a photographic vision.
+This will be achieved via brainstorms and mood-boards before getting expert practical advice on how to use a top end photo studio.

 Week three: With what you have learnt from the first two weeks, you will now focus on building your portfolio.
 You will have 1 to 1 tutorials helping to galvanise your ideas in how to create a body of work that is at the core of who you are and how you want to work in future.
 You will have technical workshops editing your work for print.You will take advantage of the diversity and richness of London’s galleries and museums.
 You will also engage in discussions about the practice of photography.

 By the end of the summer school, you will have generated enough photographic material to create a hard copy portfolio.
 Portfolios will be assessed by your tutors.
 We will present your portfolio to your friends and family.
 This will be done in a mini-exhibition alongside work by students from Animation, Contemporary Photography Practice, Graphic Media Design and Filmmaking summer school students.